loafdimension/fruitful-discussions-BE/README.md

 - [Contact](#contact)
 - [Links](#links)

-# About
+# About 📝

 **What is Fruitful Discussions?**

-- Fruitful Discussions is a project I completed during the Northcoders course.
+- Fruitful Discussions is a project I completed during the Northcoders bootcamp.
 Using databases seeded earlier in the course, I built an API for the purpose of accessing application data programatically.
 The intention here is to mimic the building of a real world backend service (such as Reddit) which should provide this information to the Front End architecture.

 **How do I get access to the hosted version?**

 - [The FruitFul-Discussions-BE](https://nc-news-project-t1h4.onrender.com/).
 However, this merely shows information in JSON format when a request is made to that endpoint.
-To see this data being used in the front end, take a look at [Fruitful-Discussions-FE (GitHub Repository)](https://github.com/loafdimension/fruitful-discussions-FE), and the [Hosted Fruitful-Discussions-FE]() is available [here]().
+To see this data being used in the front end, take a look at [Fruitful-Discussions-FE (GitHub Repository)](https://github.com/loafdimension/fruitful-discussions-FE), and the [Hosted Fruitful-Discussions-FE]().

 # Testing and Test Coverage